 Method #2 – Make Use Of The Touch Test

 This test involves the use of our hands to feel some parts of our face, and by so doing; we can predict the type of skin we’ve got.
-If you get some moisture deposits (from the T-zone of your face) on your hands, it is definitely an oily skin you’ve got, but if it feels dry, then that’s a dry skin.
+If you get some moisture deposits (from the T-zone of your face) on your hands, it is an oily skin you’ve got, but if it feels dry, then that’s dry skin.

 Method #3 – By Mere Examination

-The texture of our face can actually be seen clearly before a mirror from where the skin type can be deduced.
+The texture of our face can be seen clearly before a mirror from where the skin type can be deduced.
 To get the correct result from this method, you need to wash your face in the morning, look at it in the mirror and note how it is; and then go about your day’s activity without applying any skin care product or washing your face any other time.
 When you return in the evening or late at night, go and stand before a mirror and examine your skin.

-If the skin is as it was in the morning, then you probably have a normal skin, but if it looks oilier than it was in the morning, then you have an oily skin.
+If the skin is as it was in the morning, then you probably have normal skin, but if it looks oilier than it was in the morning, then you have oily skin.
 If it looks dry and warty, then your skin is probably a dry skin type, etc.

 Method #4 – Try Tissue Paper Test

-This test involves washing the face with clean water and make sure you have washed off makeups and any other skin care product you might have applied on the face.
+This test involves washing the face with clean water and make sure you have washed off makeups and any other skin care product you might have applied to the face.
 After that, leave your face to dry on its own for about an hour without touching it or applying anything to it.
 During this drying period, it returns to its natural state normally.